 At just 22, Busch entered the 2001 Sprint Cup season as a rookie competing with the best drivers in the world.
 Busch didn’t make it to victory lane that year, but moments of brilliance flashed, including a pole-winning effort at Darlington (S.C.)
 Raceway and a fifth-place finish in the Brickyard 400 at Indianapolis Motor Speedway.

 The momentum of 2002 carried over into the early part of 2003 as Busch started the year with runner-up finishes at Daytona and North Carolina Speedway in Rockingham.
 He found victory lane at Bristol for the second consecutive year, boosting him to second in the championship standings.
-But championship aspirations were derailed by a series of engine failures the team experienced later in the season.
-Busch finished the year with four wins, nine top-five finishes and 14 top-10s.
+But title aspirations were derailed by a series of engine failures the team experienced later in the season.
+Busch finished the year with four wins, nine top-five and 14 top-10 finishes.

-In 2004, NASCAR introduced the Chase for the NASCAR Sprint Cup, where after the season’s first 26 races, the top-10 drivers in points competed in a 10-race dash to the championship.
+In 2004, NASCAR introduced the Chase, where after the season’s first 26 races, the top-10 drivers in points competed in a 10-race dash to the championship.
 Busch put his first step toward his title run in March with a third consecutive trip to Bristol’s victory lane.
 He followed it up with another win in July at New Hampshire Motor Speedway in Loudon.
 When the series returned to New Hampshire in September for the first race of the Chase, Busch won again to stake his claim on the championship.
 With a fifth-place finish in the Chase’s third race at Talladega (Ala.)
 Superspeedway, Busch took the point lead and never relinquished it.

 Busch started 2005 as the reigning Sprint Cup champion and spent the season performing as such, winning three races and collecting nine top-five finishes.
 During this season, Busch was presented with the opportunity to replace champion driver and NASCAR Hall of Famer Rusty Wallace, who was retiring at the end of the year from Penske Racing.
 Although Busch was less than a year removed from having won a Sprint Cup championship with Roush Racing, Busch couldn’t pass up the opportunity to drive for highly regarded team owner Roger Penske.